jfo/blog/source/drafts/rust.md

 use byteorder::{ LittleEndian, WriteBytesExt };
 ```

-This library includes some utilities for writing different sized numerical
+This library includes some utilities (WriteBytesExt) for writing different
-types into anything that uses the `Write` trait.
-So instead of the cryptic
+sized numerical types into anything that uses the `Write` trait.
+So instead of
-thing above, I can write this:
+the cryptic thing above, I can write this:

 ```
 handle.write_u32::<LittleEndian>(44100);
 ```

 I'm writing a u32 (which is 4 bytes wide) and I'm writing it in little endian,
-and the number I am writing is clear in the code now!
+and the number I am writing is clear af and human readable right in the code now!

-> This syntax is pretty unfamiliar- the brackets and type annotations and where
+> This syntax is pretty unfamiliar to me- the brackets and type annotations and where
 > they can live and do things and what they do has so far been the most counter
-> intuitive part of this exercise for me...
+> intuitive part of this exercise...

 I can do the same for all the other writes in the header function.
 And also I'm
 going to pull a bunch of these values out into constants, because I don't